Corliss Waitman: Professional career

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

-Waitman was signed by the Pittsburgh Steelers as an undrafted free agent on April 28, 2020.
-He was waived on September 5, 2020 and re-signed to the practice squad.
-He signed a reserve/future contract on January 14, 2021.
-He was waived on May 3, 2021.
+Waitman was signed by the Pittsburgh Steelers as an undrafted free agent on 28 April 2020.
+He was waived on 5 September 2020 and re-signed to the practice squad.
+He signed a reserve/future contract on 14 January 2021.
+He was waived on 3 May 2021.

 Las Vegas Raiders

-On July 26, 2021, Waitman was signed by the Las Vegas Raiders.
-He was waived on August 23, 2021.
+On 26 July 2021, Waitman was signed by the Las Vegas Raiders.
+He was waived on 23 August 2021.

-New England Patriots
+New England Patriots (first stint)

-On November 23, 2021, Waitman was signed to the New England Patriots practice squad.
+On 23 November 2021, Waitman was signed to the New England Patriots' practice squad.

 Pittsburgh Steelers (second stint)

-Waitman was signed by the Pittsburgh Steelers off the Patriots practice squad on December 25, 2021, when Steelers punter Pressley Harvin III took bereavement leave.
+Waitman was signed by the Steelers off the Patriots practice squad on 25 December 2021, when Steelers punter Pressley Harvin III took bereavement leave.
 He made his NFL debut in the team's week 16 loss against the Kansas City Chiefs the following day.
-He was waived on January 15, 2022.
+He was waived on 15 January 2022.

 Denver Broncos

-On January 17, 2022, Waitman was claimed off waivers by the Denver Broncos.
+On 17 January 2022, Waitman was claimed off waivers by the Denver Broncos.

 Waitman was also drafted by the Edmonton Elks in the third round (20th overall) of the 2022 CFL Global Draft.

-Waitman was named the starting punter for the Broncos on August 29, 2022, after veteran punter Sam Martin was released.
-In Week 3, Waitman punted 10 times, six of them inside the 20-yard line, in an 11-10 win over the San Francisco 49ers, earning AFC Special Teams Player of the Week.
+Waitman was named the starting punter for the Broncos on 29 August 2022, after veteran punter Sam Martin was released.
+In Week 3, Waitman punted 10 times, six of them inside the 20-yard line, in an 11–10 win over the San Francisco 49ers, earning American Football Conference Special Teams Player of the Week.

+New England Patriots (second stint)

+On 23 March 2023, Waitman signed a contract with the Patriots, following the Patriots releasing Jake Bailey.
+On 28 August, the Patriots released Waitman and was re-signed to the practice squad.
+Waitman was released on 4 October.

+Chicago Bears

+On 9 January 2024, Waitman signed a reserve/futures contract with the Chicago Bears.
+He was waived on August 27.

+Pittsburgh Steelers (third stint)

+On September 9, 2024, Waitman again signed with the Steelers following a season-ending injury to Cameron Johnston.

+During his 2024 campaign, Waitman punted a total of 65 times.
+He averaged out at 46.4 yards per punt and punted inside the 20-yard line 27 times.
+His longest punt was for 71 yards in a game versus division rivals Baltimore Ravens, which the Steelers won 18-16.
+Waitman made his postseason debut in the Steelers’ 28-14 loss to the Ravens on January 11, 2025.
+During that game, he punted five times for a combined 257 yards (51.4 average).

+In 2025, he returned to the Steelers to compete with Johnston for the punter position during training camp and the team’s preseason games.
+With Johnston released on August 25, Waitman officially became the Steelers’ starting punter for a second consecutive season.